 Compared to some other countries on this list, it takes much longer to become a citizen in Montenegro.

-Generally, you’ll need to be a temporary resident for five years, and then spend five years as a permanent resident.
+Generally, you’ll need to be a long term resident for five years, and then spend another five years as a permanent resident.
 You’ll also need basic language proficiency in Montenegrin to get citizenship.

 5. Singapore

-It’s no coincidence that expats make up about a quarter of Singapore’s 5.6 million residents.
+It’s no coincidence that expats make up about a quarter of Singapore’s 6.04 million population, with 544,900 permanent residents and 1.86 million non-residents as of December 2024 .
 One of the many perks of living in this city-state is that it’s pretty easy to move to.

-Visitors don’t need a visa in the first 90 days of being in Singapore – but once this period is over, you’ll need to have one set up.
+Visitors don’t need a visa in the first 14 and 30 days of being in Singapore – depending on what the immigration officer decides for your stay.

 Can I buy a property there?